-Question 10: Okay, I have read this before, but what exactly is normality?
+Question 10: Okay, I have heard of this before, but what exactly is normality?

 Let’s take the analogy of the soccer ball to another dimension using its shape.
-The distribution of real-life processes (like productivity per employee, or candidate quality fitments) when plotted on a chart manifest themselves in different shapes.
-These shapes range from soccer balls to rugby balls, with almost every shape in between.
-But they are mostly closer to a rugby than a soccer ball.
+The distribution of real-life processes (like productivity per employee, or travel distance per day) when plotted on a chart manifest themselves in different shapes.
+However, because scores tend to stick to the average, they always follow the same pattern.
+They are more shaped like a rugby ball.

 The fine grains falling through the glass have a mini microns’ difference in size and weight.
 The pyramid, however, always follows an approximate normal distribution, time and time again (pun intended).
 Similar to a half rugby ball.
 This means variance patterns between different units are naturally expected to be within a certain range.

 For another explanation of the normal distribution, look at this brilliant YouTube clip.
 Click the video to start – even though it looks grayed out, it works!

 Exactly.
-The perfect normal distribution translates to 99.7% of the ball (or data set) lying within 3 standard deviations from the mean and 66.6% within 2 standard deviations.
+A perfect normal distribution translates to 66.6% of the dataset lying within 2 standard deviations from the mean and 99.7% within 3 standard deviations.
 Standard deviation is a measure of dispersion, similar to measuring the variance of the width of a rugby ball from its center.
-Not to worry, I will make this simpler in a moment!

-If our HR process closely follows the shape of a normal distribution, we can be sure that any statistical inference will have a good measure of accuracy.
+If our HR data closely follows the shape of a normal distribution, we can be sure that any statistical inference will have a good measure of accuracy.

-Question 12: So, what if our rugby ball – sorry, HR process – isn’t normal?
+Question 12: So, what if our rugby ball – sorry, HR data – isn’t normal?
 Is that the end of reliable statistical analysis?